 WildHearts confront this issue by providing predominantly female entrepreneurs in forty low-income countries with micro-loans.
 Women invest 90% of their income back into their families’ nutrition, healthcare, and education.
 As a result, our investment in women transforms whole communities, making microfinance a key driver of the StartHer Strategy.

 Not only do these women free themselves from the external symptoms of poverty but as they become economically empowered they free themselves from the internal effects of poverty; they learn to value and respect themselves and refuse to accept the abuses they had previously been subjected to.
 They become active citizens, create jobs, educate themselves, and empower their own daughters.
-To date, WildHearts have funded microfinance programmes in over forty countries enabling our predominantly female clients to start-up and grow micro-businesses.
-Their example is an inspiration to us all.
+WildHearts has its own social microfinance institution MicroLoan Foundation, which has enabled 280,000 female entrepreneurs to start-up and grow micro-businesses.
+These entrepreneurs are an inspiration to us all.

 Aside from war, one of the main barriers to educating girls is discrimination.
 In Sub-Saharan Africa 80% of young women have not completed secondary education and one in three women cannot read.
 The implications of this are severe: